pyexcel-webwares/Flask-Excel/docs/source/index.rst

    :param field_name: same as :meth:`~flask_excel.ExcelRequest.get_sheet`
    :param sheet_name: same as :meth:`~flask_excel.ExcelRequest.get_sheet`
    :param name_columns_by_row: uses the first row of the sheet to be column headers by default.
-   :param keywords: additional keywords to pyexcel library
+   :param keywords: additional keywords to :func:`pyexcel.get_dict`
    :returns: a dictionary of the file content

 .. method:: get_records(field_name=None, sheet_name=None, name_columns_by_row=0, **keywords)